Indexes¶

 """

-In this case, searching for a mouse by mouse_id
+In this case, searching for a mouse by mouse_id is much faster than by tag_id

-is a primary key, and is therefore indexed.
+because mouse_id is a primary key, and is therefore indexed.

 To make searches faster on fields other than the primary key or a foreign key, you can add a secondary index explicitly.

-Regular indexes are declared as index(attr1, ..., attrN)
+Regular indexes are declared as index(attr1, ..., attrN) on a separate line anywhere in

 the table declaration (below the primary key divide).

-Indexes can be declared with unique constraint as unique index (attr1, ..., attrN)
+Indexes can be declared with unique constraint as unique index (attr1, ..., attrN).

-Let’s redeclare the table with a unique index on tag_id
+Let’s redeclare the table with a unique index on tag_id.

 @schema